Provide Feedback That Has an Impact

 - Positive feedback involves telling someone about good performance.
 Make this feedback timely, specific, and frequent.

-- Constructive feedback alerts an individual to an area in which his performance could improve.
+- Constructive feedback alerts an individual to an area in which his or her performance could improve.
 Constructive feedback is not criticism.
-It is descriptive and should always be directed to the action, not the person.
+It is descriptive and should always be directed to the actions taken, not the person.
 For example, "Mary, your communication during your presentation was too in-depth for your audience's needs.
 They needed to hear just the basics, and you shared all the information you had."
 For effective feedback, you would not say, "Mary, that was a long, boring speech."

 - The main purpose of constructive feedback is to help people understand where they stand in relation to expected and/or productive job behavior.

 - Recognition for effective performance is a powerful motivator.
 Most people want to obtain more recognition, so recognition fosters more of the appreciated actions.